LancerComet/gulp-css-ver/README.md

 A small gulp tool to add version that based on md5 of pictures to "url()" in css files.

 ## Usage
-cssVer(distPath, secDistPath, versionName);
+cssVer(distDirName, secDistDirName, versionName);

-`distPath` is where the css files will be generated.
-Gulp-css-ver will try to read all pictrues that are required in css files and root path are based on `distPath` firstly.
-Gulp-css-ver will try to read these picture files in `secDistPath` if there are no these required-pictrue in folder `distPath`.
+`distDirName` is where the css files will be generated.
+Gulp-css-ver will try to read all pictrues that are required in css files and root path are based on `distDirName` firstly.
+Gulp-css-ver will try to read these picture files in `secDistDirName` if there are no these required-pictrue in folder `distDirName`.

+Please note that `distDirName` is supposed in **rootpath** of your project.
+For example, if your css files is in "PROJECT_DIR/public", then you should set `distDirName` to `public`.

 If you provided a `versionName`, all querying params in `url(xxx?@queryingParam)` will be replaced with `versionName`.